randeephanspal/TicTacToe-Game/README.md

 # TicTacToe-Game

-Tic Tac Toe Game is built using Python3.
+Tic Tac Toe Game is built in Python3 during my winter vacation.

 The code contains only functions and loops.